-5. Performance-Based Evaluation: Demonstrated Ability to Positively Influence Academics / Behavior of P-12 Children
+5. Demonstrated Ability to Positively Influence Academics / Behavior of P-12 Children

-The UCA Specialist-Level program is committed to performance-based evaluation of students' work in field-based activities and settings.
 During the practicum experience, each student will create, implement, and evaluate at least two interventions with school age children (preschool - 12th grade).
 One intervention will focus on academic skills, and the other will focus on behavior.
 One of these intervention cases will be formally documented and presented in the P6333: School Psychology Practicum II class.
 The one specific expectation for this assignment is that the student is able to effectively document change in the P-12 child as a result of the intervention used.
-Other criteria used to evaluate this intervention will be shared with students during the P6333 class, the results of which are used to adjust and improve the training program in ways that maximize students' ability to positively impact the lives of P-12 children.
+Other criteria used to evaluate this intervention will be shared with students during the P6333 class.

-6. Performance-Based Evaluation: Demonstrated Proficiency in Program Goals through Portfolio during Internship

-During the internship experience, each student will create, implement, and evaluate at least two interventions with school age children (preschool - 12th grade).
+6. Demonstrated Proficiency in Program Goals through Portfolio during Internship During the internship experience, each student will create, implement, and evaluate at least two interventions with school age children (preschool -12^{th} grade).
 One intervention will focus on academic skills, and the other will focus on behavior.
-The results of these activities are used to adjust and improve the training program in ways that maximize students' positive impact on the lives of P-12 children.
 As mentioned previously in the Annual Review Process section, each student must complete a professional portfolio each year to document his/her progress toward the program competencies.
 Information about portfolios is presented to all students at the Spring Program Meeting in January.